Habiba123-stack/SwinIFS/README.md

-# 🚀 SwinFSR: Landmark-Guided Swin Transformer for Face Super-Resolution
+# 🚀 SwinIFS: Landmark-Guided Swin Transformer for Face Super-Resolution

-SwinFSR is a landmark-guided Swin Transformer model designed for **4× and 8× face super-resolution**.
+SwinIFS is a landmark-guided Swin Transformer model designed for **4× and 8× face super-resolution**.
 It integrates facial landmark heatmaps with a hierarchical Swin Transformer to reconstruct identity-consistent high-resolution facial images under severe degradation.

 ---